mvysny/mvysny.github.io/_posts/2017-3-2-using-jpacontainer-with-vaadin-8s-v7-compatibility-grid.md

 title: Using JPAContainer with Vaadin 8's v7 compatibility Grid
 ---

-# Using JPAContainer with Vaadin 8's v7 compatibility Grid

 When one tries to migrate her project to a newer version of a framework, it usually helps if the transition is smooth and the original code works without any modifications.
 This way, you can convert the code to the new